brown-band/website/README.md

   - `base.jsx`: contains the basic page layout (shared across print and web), including the page title, CSS/JS imports, and page content
   - `web.jsx`: contains the navbar and `container` (which sets the maximum width of the content) (inherits `base.jsx`)
   - `page.jsx`: renders the page title and summary (inherits `web.jsx`)
-- `node_modules`: Created by `npm install`.
-Don’t change it yourself — instead use `npm` commands to add and remove packages.
+- `node_modules`: Created by `pnpm install`.
+Don’t change it yourself — instead use `pnpm` commands to add and remove packages.
 - `pages`: the pages on the website.
 Each page is automatically compiled into HTML by Eleventy.
   - `scripts`: show scripts.
     - Contains a subfolder for each year’s scripts, with `fall` and `spring` subfolders.
     - Add an `.11tydata.yml` file (matching the name of the folder it goes into) to record the list of scriptwriters for a semester or year.
   - `index.md`: the homepage
   - `script-semester.jsx`: Eleventy copies this page for every semester for which we have scripts for.
 - `public`: the output directory, not checked into Git.
-Eleventy creates and updates (but does not delete) files in this directory when you run `npm start` or `npm run build`.
+Eleventy creates and updates (but does not delete) files in this directory when you run `pnpm start` or `pnpm run build`.

 Top-level files: